markmdagitboy/markmdagitboy.github.io/README.md

   > Supply Chain = List of Laptops with their related supply chains
   >
   > Laptop Accessories = List of Laptop accessories that work with the laptops listed in the "Laptops" section.
+  >

+Technology to use to make this site:

+In-Use:
+- HTML
+- CSS
+- JS
+- JSON

+Pending:
+- SQL Lite (Testing Databases for Static Use)
+- Supabase (Full Live Database - Large Scale Use)
+- Python (Automation where needed)